cyclecomputing/sysmon/README.md

 sysmon component
 ================

-This is a very simple example of CycleServer component.
-It periodically runs 'ps' on the local host and displays the running processes.
+This is a very simple example of a CycleServer component.
+It periodically runs 'ps' on the local host and displays running processes.
 It only works if installed on *nix host.

 For more information, see the CycleServer Development Guide.